 After a day of gaming, Lowly Hack decides to look for a job as funds are running low.
 Without any real skills or desire to get off the couch, he turns to options on the darknet, where he finds Criminal Organization’s RaaS.
 After paying a small fee, he gains unlimited access to a customizable ransomware kit.
 Lowly Hack will maintain 80 percent of his ransoms in untraceable cryptocurrency collected automatically through the RaaS website, while Criminal Organization will keep the remaining 20 percent.

-Emboldened by the ease of his initial consumer attacks that earned him $800 a pop (less than cybersecurity firm Symantec’s reported 2016 average of $1,077, but more than he’s ever made hacking), he turns his attention to bigger fish with more at stake and more money to pay: banks that he suspects have limited cybersecurity budgets or adequate defenses.
+To choose his victims, Lowly Hack turns to financial institutions that he suspects have limited cybersecurity budgets or inadequate defenses.
 Using spam email distributed via the RaaS’ botnets, a vast array of compromised computers, Lowly Hack launches his first commercial ransomware attack.

-Bank One’s email filtering system detects and thwarts the majority of the malicious spam emails sent by Lowly Hack, but since no prevention technique is 100 percent failsafe on its own, one ransomware-carrying email lands in the inbox of Jane in accounts payable.
-Even though the email is designed to look like a legitimate request for payment, Jane is cautious because she’s learned through corporate training that the word “Invoice” is often used in the subject line of malicious emails.
+Financial Institution A’s email filtering system detects and thwarts the majority of the malicious spam emails sent by Lowly Hack, but since no prevention technique is 100 percent failsafe on its own, one ransomware-carrying email lands in the inbox of Jane in accounts payable.
+Even though the email is designed to look like a legitimate request for payment, Jane is cautious because she’s learned through corporate training that the word “invoice” is often used in the subject line of malicious emails.
 Prior to opening the attached “invoice,” Jane conducts some simple due diligence and determines this is a suspicious email.
 She alerts IT, which further analyzes the email and confirms her suspicions.

-As it does after any attempted cyberattack, Bank One conducts the following post-mortem:
+As it does after any attempted cyberattack, Financial Institution A conducts the following post-mortem:

-- Adds this example to its ongoing user awareness campaign, along with a reminder about the importance of following Bank One’s password policy
+- Adds this example to its ongoing user awareness campaign, along with a reminder about the importance of following the institution’s password policy

-- Shares details of the attack with the Financial Services Information Sharing and Analysis Center (FS-ISAC), of which the bank is a member
+- Shares details of the attack with the Financial Services Information Sharing and Analysis Center (FS-ISAC), of which the institution is a member

 - Reviews its response and recovery plans to ensure their effectiveness in the event of a more successful attack